Fremantle Stuff > people>

 After the discovery of gold in the Taramakau Valley in 1864, prospectors started arriving at the Hokitika River mouth, the closest anchorage to the diggings.
 During 1865 a flood of gold prospectors and traders arrived, and the town was occupied and booming within less than a year.
 While most miners lived close to the diggings where they worked, Hokitika was the town they went to for supplies, recreation and to sell gold.
 For a short period, Hokitika had a population of over 4,000.
 Hokitika was officially gazetted as a port on 8 March 1865.
 The hazardous entrance to this river port caused many ships to come to grief with about one shipwreck every ten weeks in 1866.
 In 1867, the port of Hokitika ranked first in New Zealand in both the number of vessels entered inwards and in the total value of exports; principally gold.
 As a result of this the port facility and harbour entrance were upgraded with the construction of a breakwater.

 John and Minnie did not take too long before they started to have and raise their large family.
 While living in Hokitika they had John Taylor Irvine in 1879 & William Edward Irvine in 1880.

-Sometime around the mid 1880s they moved to Australia to the Clarence River to what is now known as Yamba on the northern NSW coast.
+They moved to Australia October 1883 to the Clarence River and what is now known as Yamba on the northern NSW coast.
 They came to Australia so John could work on the Clarence River harbour breakwater construction.

 Clarence River Harbour >